philspil66/StarTrader-Python/README.md

 ![Star_Trader_1974_screenshot](https://user-images.githubusercontent.com/14840708/133887556-b9fcebe7-985b-41a8-ad1c-00944d346e48.png)

-Screenshot of gameplay, featuring the galaxy map
+Screenshot of original game, featuring the galaxy map

 ## Development
 Star Trader was written by Dave Kaufman in the [BASIC programming language](https://en.wikipedia.org/wiki/BASIC).
 The source code to the game was published in the People's Computer Company Newsletter in volume 2, issue 3 in January 1974.
 The concept for the game is seemingly based on Isaac Asimov's Foundation series of novels.

+This version is a port of the game to a modern Python version.
+Still work in progress!

 ## Legacy
 In 1977, the game's code was reprinted in What to Do After You Hit Return.
 Star Trader was used as the inspiration for the first game of the Trade Wars series of multiplayer space trading games in 1984, making it the ancestor of many subsequent space trader games, including Eve Online, the Wing Commander Privateer series and Elite series.